CatalaLang/catala-book/src/5-3-scopes-toplevel.md

 a scope can be done inside any [expression](./5-5-expressions.md#direct-scope-call) by simply providing the input variables as arguments.

-But sometimes, we know that we will always call perform a single, static *sub-scope* call from a calling scope.
+But sometimes, one knows that they will always call perform a single, static *sub-scope* call from a calling scope.
 For this situation, Catala has a special declarative syntax making it easier for lawyers to understand what is going on.

 Sub-scopes are declared in the scope declaration like scope variables.
 For instance, is inside scope `Foo` you will call scope `Bar` exactly one time,